 No. When pets are communally cremated, the resulting ashes are a mix of all the pets, and there is no way to separate them.
 If you want your pet’s ashes back, you must ask for a private cremation.

-No. The process takes up to four hours, not including cool down time for the incinerator.
+The process takes up to four hours, not including cool down time for the incinerator.
 It is best to come back the day after the cremation.

 This is something only your particular airline can answer.
 They often require supporting paper work from Willowrock or your vet clinic.
 They also usually insist that the ashes be in a spill and puncture proof container.
 Check it out in plenty of time before you go and let us know if you need anything from us.
 We will be happy to assist you.